 The combination of the sound of the expressive clarinet and the soprano voice is one which has already offered composers and performers the opportunity to create and explore interesting and attractive repertoire.
 In a sympathetic acoustic, the two instruments soar and float, producing a unique sound world.

-We so enjoyed working with four talented people, all of whom took to this project with great enthusiasm.
-Stuart Murray Mitchell and Rebecca Rowe are two composers whose work we were already familiar with, and we are very grateful to the Scottish Poetry Library for introducing us to Jane McKie and Stewart Sanderson, the poets whose words inspired the resulting music.
+We so enjoyed working with four talented people, all of whom took to this project with great enthusiasm: Stuart Murray Mitchell and Rebecca Rowe, two composers whose work we were already familiar with, and Jane McKie and Stewart Sanderson, the poets introduced to us by the Scottish Poetry Library whose words inspired the resulting music.
+Read about these artists here.